 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-WorkloadTwo lectures, one guest seminar and a one-hour tutorial per week.
+WorkloadTwo lectures, one workshop, and a one-hour tutorial per week.
+Extensive reading.

 Requisite and Incompatibility